 In order to file electronically, you may use third-party tax-preparation software or find an authorized IRS e-file provider (fees may apply).
 If you e-file, you are more likely to get your refund quicker than if you mail in your return.

 When to File Your Taxes

 Individuals generally file their taxes on or around April 15 following each tax year.
 But if you apply for an extension in time, you may have until October 15 (or near that date, depending on weekends, holidays, etc.) to file.
-If you use a fiscal year (a year ending on the last day of any month except December), your tax return is due by the 15th day of the 4th month after the close of your fiscal year.
+If you use a fiscal year to file, your tax return is due by the 15th day of the 4th month after the close of your fiscal year.

-There are a few different ways to get a filing extension, but you get an automatic extension (generally until June 15th) if you are out of the country.
+There are a few different ways to get a filing extension.
+If you reside outside of the country, you generally get an automatic 2-month extension until June 15th.
 Keep in mind that an extension to file is not the same as an extension for payment, but the IRS does offer payment options.

 Protect Your Financial Interests by Calling a Tax Law Attorney

-Everyone's taxes are a little different and may be impacted by countless factors, including home ownership, children, investments, and home businesses, to name a few.
-The IRS will give you an opportunity to correct mistakes if it finds any, but getting it right the first time will save you time and possibly money.
+Everyone's taxes are a little different and may be impacted by countless factors, including home-ownership, children, investments, and home businesses, to name a few.
+The IRS will give you an opportunity to correct mistakes, but getting it right the first time can save you time and money.
 Have a tax attorney review your tax obligations and provide you with peace of mind.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.